Updating the database of the Illinois Compiled Statutes (ILCS) is an ongoing process.

 (b) when institution of criminal proceedings has

-been permitted or required under Section 5-805 and such minor is the subject of a proceeding to determine the amount of bail; or
+been permitted or required under Section 5-805 and the minor is the subject of a proceeding to determine the conditions of pretrial release;

 (c) when criminal proceedings have been permitted

-or required under Section 5-805 and such minor is the subject of a pre-trial investigation, pre-sentence investigation, fitness hearing, or proceedings on an application for probation.
+or required under Section 5-805 and the minor is the subject of a pre-trial investigation, pre-sentence investigation, fitness hearing, or proceedings on an application for probation; or

 (4) Adult and Juvenile Prisoner Review Board.